Baricitinib: Legal status

 In January 2016, Eli Lilly submitted a new drug application to the US Food and Drug Administration (FDA) for the approval of baricitinib to treat moderately-to-severely active rheumatoid arthritis.

 In December 2016, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) recommended the approval of baricitinib as a therapy for rheumatoid arthritis.
 European Union approval was granted in February 2017.

 Despite widespread expectations that the FDA would approve baricitinib for rheumatoid arthritis, in April 2017, the FDA issued a rejection, citing concerns about dosing and safety.

 In May 2018, baricitinib was approved in the United States for the treatment of rheumatoid arthritis.

 In March 2020, the US FDA granted breakthrough therapy designation to baricitinib for the treatment of alopecia areata and granted approval in June 2022.

 The efficacy and safety of baricitinib in alopecia areata was studied in two randomized, double-blind, placebo-controlled trials (Trial AA-1 and Trial AA-2) with participants who had at least 50% scalp hair loss as measured by the Severity of Alopecia Tool for more than six months.
-Participants in these trials received either a placebo, 2 milligrams of Olumiant, or 4 milligrams of Olumiant every day.
-The primary measurement of efficacy for both trials was the proportion of patients who achieved at least 80% scalp hair coverage at week 36.
+Participants in these trials received either a placebo, 2 milligrams of baricitinib, or 4 milligrams of baricitinib every day.
+The primary measurement of efficacy for both trials was the proportion of participants who achieved at least 80% scalp hair coverage at week 36.